-А. Registration and Validation Procedures for the 2020 ASM Attached В. Certification on the Qualifications and Disqualifications of Independent Directors Attached C. Management Discussion and Analysis of Financial Condition and Results of Operations from 2017-2019 Attached D. Statement of Management's Responsibility for Financial Statements as of 31 December 2019 as well as the Audited Financial Statements Attached E. Supplementary Information on the Audited Financial Statements Attached F. Report of the Audit Committee Attached G. SEC Form 17-Q for the first quarter of 2020 Attached H. Use of Proceeds for Php 5.0 Billion Retail Bonds Attached
+A. Registration and Validation Procedures for the 2021 ASM Attached B. Certification on the Qualifications and Disqualifications of Independent Directors Attached C. Management Discussion and Analysis of Financial Condition and Results of Operations from 2018-2020 Attached D. Statement of Management's Responsibility for Financial Statements as of 31 December 2020 as well as the Audited Financial Statements Attached E. Supplementary Information on the Audited Financial Statements Attached F. Report of the Audit Committee Attached G. SEC Form 17-Q for the first quarter of 2021 Attached